shahern004/CRUSTy-Core/Documentation/CRUSTY-Core_System_Design.md

 The dual-target architecture supports both PC and embedded deployments:

 1. **PC Deployment**:
-   - Full Qt GUI for user interaction
+   - Command-line interface for user interaction
    - Local file encryption/decryption
    - Option to offload encryption to connected embedded device
    - Ability to install and configure embedded firmware